 The existence of dark matter (DM) is one of the strongest indications that there must be physics beyond the SM of particle physics.
 Thus, among the issues to address in the BSM, one of the most outstanding is the inclusion of additional particle(s) that comprise the DM.
-It is not directly visible to telescopes but makes up a sizable fraction of the energy density of the Universe [97].
+It is not directly visible to telescopes but makes up a sizable fraction of the energy density of the Universe [98].
 As of today the constitution of DM remains unknown.
 The absence of electromagnetic and strong interactions makes it experimentally 'dark', however, interactions at the weak scale might be possible.
-To mitigate the hierarchy problem, the idea that the DM could have a mass of the order of the electroweak scale is well-motivated although the mass scale of DM is also not yet known.
+To mitigate the hierarchy problem, the idea that the DM could have a mass of the order of the electroweak scale is wellmotivated although the mass scale of DM is also not yet known.
 In which, a particularly attractive paradigm is the weakly- interacting-massive-particle (WIMP) which can produce a thermal relic density consistent with the current observations.
 Under protection of an additional symmetry, many particles which are neutral, cold (i.e. non-relativistic), and stable (or have half-lifes longer than the age of the Universe) predicted from the Higgs doublet fields in a variety of BSM theories could be viable DM candidates.
-Such excellent examples of WIMPs include the most prominent being the neutralino χ_0 in supersymmetric theories [], the Higgs-portal DM in the scalar singlet extensions of the SM [] and the lightest Kaliza-Klein particle (LKP) in theories with extra-dimensions [].
+Such excellent examples of WIMPs include the most prominent being the neutralino $\chi_0$ in supersymmetric theories [], the Higgs-portal DM in the scalar singlet extensions of the SM [] and the lightest Kaliza-Klein particle (LKP) in theories with extra-dimensions [].

-In this chapter I am going to address the first two scenarios in the NMSSM (see details in Chapter 6) and 2HDMS contexts together with a decent description of the models.
-Throughout the discussion I focus on the one-component DM scenario in which the WIMP is a single particle that emerges as part of an extended scalar sector of the electroweak theory.
-Another ingredient taken into account in our considerations is the role of isospin-violating effect that could dramatically change the analysis of dark matter direct detection.
-Given this, I provide an in-depth examination of this possibility in the generic Higgs-portal DM model.
+In this chapter I am going to address the first two scenarios in the framework of NMSSM (see details in Chapter 6) and the 2HDMS context together with a decent model description.
+Throughout the discussion I focus on onecomponent DM scenario in which the WIMP is a single particle that emerges as part of an extended scalar sector of the electroweak theory.
+Another ingredient taken into account in our consideration is the role of isospin-violating effect that could dramatically change the analysis in the dark matter direct detection.
+Given this, I provide a deep examination for this possibility in the generic Higgs-portal DM model.

-8.1 Useful messages from DM detection experiments
+8.1 Useful messages from DM detections